Iambian/tilink/readme.md

 Nothing very usable here yet.
 Might as well put a TODO list here so I can keep track of progress and remember what needs to happen to reach my end goal.

+Also going to condense some of the other documents in this project into something here to remove the clutter and maybe make it more pretty.
+It may not necessarily have anything to do with anyone else or their environment in general.

 TODO
 ----